-Show that you’re not just a faceless business, and that you actually care about the customers who buy your products.
-You can do this by sharing posts from your customers giving a testimonial about or using your product, or being helpful and quick when responding to questions and feedback.
+Show that you’re not just a faceless business but care about the customers who buy your products.
+You can do this by sharing posts from your customers, giving a testimonial about or using your product, or being helpful and quick when responding to questions and feedback.

 This is a great way to get exposure on specific social media platforms, like Twitter and Instagram.
-Users often browse hashtags that they’re interested in or that are trending, so get in on what your target audience is looking at by making posts with relevant hashtags.
+Users often browse hashtags they’re interested in or trending, so get in on what your target audience is looking at by making posts with relevant hashtags.

 Initiate conversations with your community

-Make your customers feel like they’re more than just customers and that they’re part of a larger community.
+Make your customers feel like they’re more than just customers and part of a larger community.
 Ask them questions, promote engagement, and share helpful information with them.
-This will turn them into loyal customers who will be coming back to your business again and again.
+This will turn them into loyal customers who repeatedly return to your business.

 Create valuable and shareable content

 Your social media accounts need to be more than just one giant advertisement of your products.
-Social media is about being social (it’s in the name), so create content that users will want to engage with and share with their friends and followers.
+Social media is about being social (in the name), so create content that users want to engage with and share with their friends and followers.

-Anytime you’re sending an email out to your customers, that’s email marketing.
-Don’t let anyone make you think otherwise; email marketing is still a huge source of conversions and an extremely effective marketing channel for eCommerce.
-You can use email marketing in a variety of ways, including abandoned cart emails, new subscriber emails, order receipts, newsletters, and more.
+Anytime you send an email to your customers, that’s email marketing.
+Don’t let anyone make you think otherwise; email marketing is still a huge source of conversions and a highly effective marketing channel for eCommerce.
+You can use email marketing, including abandoned cart emails, new subscriber emails, order receipts, newsletters, and more.